CLARUS-Project/clarus_ids_kit/README.md

 - docker-compose-minio.yml: MinIO server is added to the basic services
 - prepopulate_be_dataapp_data_provider.sh: Not used currently
 - renew_daps_certificate.sh: script to renew the Daps certificate when it expires.
 - ClarusIdsAgent.postman_collection: Collection that can be imported in Postman tool to make easier the registration of clarus assets.
 These requests will be used by the clarus-hmi.
+It is possible to use Postman instead of clarus-hmi.
 - TRUE Connector v1.postman_collection: Collection that can be imported in Postman tool to manage directly the TRueConnector.
 Not needed if you use the ClarusIdsAgent.postman_collection.